Skip to content

 • Person-centred practice – beginning with person-centred planning but then moving into how those plans are converted into delivery, we emphasise methodologies and approaches that ensure each service user’s individuality is recognised and that their care and support is right for them

-• Outcomes-focused working – commissioners expect high levels of detail, clearly outlining how meaningful outcomes will be collaboratively defined and how, in practice, providers will provide care in an enabling way such that outcomes are achieved
+• Outcomes-focused working – commissioners expect high levels of detail, clearly outlining how meaningful outcomes will be collaboratively defined and how, in practice, providers will provide care in an enabling way such that outcomes are achieved.

 Our team can provide your business with support and advice on all aspects of your tender response, ensuring you are successfully covering key criteria.

-Challenges in the industry
+Challenges in the homecare industry

 The sector faces national challenges, and these often translate into challenging criteria within the tender process.
 We work together with bidders to create solution-focused responses, covering topics such as:

-• Recruitment – providing commissioners with the required reassurance that homecare services can be effectively resourced, creatively overcoming sector-wide recruitment challenges
+• Recruitment – providing commissioners with the required reassurance that homecare services can be effectively resourced, creatively overcoming sector-wide recruitment challenges – for example, by utilising innovative advertising, referral bonuses or word-of-mouth advertising.

-• Partnership working – with an increased focus on prevention-based approaches to enable service users to remain in their own home, we work with bidders to propose community-focused services which align with the prevent, reduce, delay model laid out in the Care Act 2014 in England, and similar guidelines and legislation across the rest of the UK
+• Partnership working – with an increased focus on prevention-based approaches to enable service users to remain in their own home, we work with bidders to propose community-focused services which align with the prevent, reduce, delay model laid out in the Care Act 2014 in England, and similar guidelines and legislation across the rest of the UK.

 The changing landscape of health and social care means that bidders need to remain continually aware of the latest challenges, as well as the latest opportunities.
 As much as 40% of Executive Compass’s work comes from health and social care tenders in a typical month, meaning that we have the requisite knowledge, experience and capability to guide you every step of the way.